Meet SelfieCircus and 8 more in Snapchat’s new startup accelerator

 -

-SelfieCircus creates popup experiences designed to be documented and shared on social media.
-The company is building a platform to connect artists, brands, and consumers.
+SelfieCircus creates pop-up experiences designed to be documented and shared on social media.
+The company is building a platform to connect artists, brands and consumers.
 The first SelfieCircus will open in Los Angeles in late 2018.

-Space Oddity Films (Los Angeles, CA) – a content studio exploring tech and culture that creates innovative content for every platform – mobile, digital, AR/VR, video games, feature film and television.
+Space Oddity Films (Los Angeles, CA) – a content studio exploring tech and culture that creates innovative content for every platform: mobile, digital, AR/VR, video games, feature film and television.

 -